Booklordofthedings/Booklordofthedings/README.md

 ## Current Projects

 * A Rework of Booklordofthe.dev to make it simpler
-* A game (I still dont know what I wanna do ) Written in Beeflang
+* GON - Generic Object Notation - A Json-like notation for objects

 ## Past Projects

 * [BefBrand](https://github.com/Booklordofthedings/BeefBrand) Creates a file that can hardcode assets for Beeflang
-* [bfn-stat-bot-page](https://booklordofthedings.de/bfn/) A Website that acesses the BfN api and shows stats (Try using Pc as the platform and Lybry_Book as the name )
+* [bfn-stat-bot-page](https://booklordofthedings.de/bfn/) A Website that acesses the BfN api and shows stats (Try using Pc as the platform and Lybry_Book as the name)
 ---

 ## Hobbies